bxparks/AceWire/README.md

 minimal or zero-cost runtime overhead for the abstraction, by avoiding the `virtual` dispatch.

-The library provides an I2C wrapper class (`TwoWireInterface`) around other third party I2C implementations, as well as 2 of its own software I2C implementations (`SimpleWireInterface`, `SimpleWireFastInterface`):
+The library provides three I2C classes:

 * `TwoWireInterface.h`
     * Thin wrapper around an actual I2C implementation library.